enigmatic/extjs407snippets/README.md

 Note that I have selected what seemed to make sense in a balance act in showing API info vs. too many options to tab through.
 This will need some tweaking as the snippets are being used/refined

 Use and distribute as you wish
+Igor Szyporyn